axibase/atsd-use-cases/how-to/docker/README.md

 ![](images/docker-hub-trigger.png)

-The webhook should arrive less than 5 minutes which is the collector polling interval.
+The webhook should arrive in less than 5 minutes, which is the collector polling interval.

 If you don't have a good failure candidate handy, send a test `message` command for `test/my-image` project as described below.